mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Credentials

-Each member of a group presents a credential that provides one or more identities for the member, and associates them with the member's signing key.
+Each member of a group presents a credential that provides one or more identities for the member and associates them with the member's signing key.
 The identities and signing key are verified by the Authentication Service in use for a group.

-It is up to the application to decide which identifier or identifiers to use at the application level.
+It is up to the application to decide which identifier(s) to use at the application level.
 For example, a certificate in an X509Credential may attest to several domain names or email addresses in its subjectAltName extension.
 An application may decide to